 In many states, the amount of an award for damages will be limited.
 On the other hand, in most complaints the damage claim demand will be potentially unlimited.
-You cannot depend that the damages requested in the complaint are the limit of what is really being requested.
+You cannot assume that the damages requested in the complaint are the limit of what is really being requested.

 All notices and complaints should be immediately forwarded to your insurance agent and/or insurance company.
 Never fail to send an "intent to sue letter" or a formal court complaint to the insurance agent and/or insurance company right away!
 You must formally respond to a claim within a certain time limit, or a default judgment will be taken against you.
 Furthermore, if you have a "claims made" liability policy, your notice of the existence of any type of claim can be critically important in determining whether or not you are covered.
 Notification of your insurer should occur as soon as you receive any indication of a possible or pending claim, and it is advisable to secure proof that it has been received (e.g., certified letter, return receipt requested).
+You should also immediately notify risk management for both your group and hospital.